nikitavoloboev/data/open-source/github.md

 I publish most of my work and make it open source for other people to use and reuse.

-[Here](../sharing/my-github.md) you can find all the repositories I have shared.
+[Here](../sharing/my-github.md) you can find all the repositories I shared.

 ## Issues
 For managing my GitHub issues, I use [Ship macOS app](https://www.realartists.com).